 The code addresses threats, hoaxes, and perceived and sometimes even discretionary threats and their harsh blanket consequences.

-Just days ago, officials in Maryland charged a 13-year-old boy with a assault for stealing a kiss from a 14-year-old girl.
+Just days ago, officials in Maryland charged a 13-year-old boy with assault for stealing a kiss from a 14-year-old girl.

 Zero tolerance also resulted in a Texas nine-year-old suspension over a Lord of the Rings magic ring, if you remember that.

-Now at the press conference, Leslie Weaver said that the district always asks students and staff to immediately report any suspicious items or behaviors to campus officials.
+Now, at the press conference, Leslie Weaver said that the district always asks students and staff to immediately report any suspicious items or behaviors to campus officials.

-Something is out of the ordinary, that information's given to school administrators or the cops so that it can be addressed right away.
+Something is out of the ordinary, that information is given to school administrators or the cops so that it can be addressed right away, Weaver told the news media.

 At the presser, Irving Police Chief Larry Boyd pointed out that the images of what Mohammed brought to school that surfaced in news reports and over social media were not the suspicious-looking item he brought to school.